 Remove your cat from the bath, wrap him in a towel.

-Dry your cat in either a warm room, or if he will allow, use a hairdryer, being carefully not to get the heat too close to his skin.
+Dry your cat in either a warm room, or if he will allow, use a hairdryer, being careful not to get the heat too close to his skin.

 Do not let a freshly bathed and wet cat outside.
 Make sure he is thoroughly dry first.